Claiming after suffering a no-fault accident in public

 People claim compensation as a remedy to the accident, to restore the status quo had it not occurred.
 Financial compensation can only ever go so far in terms of truly compensating an individual but it can enable an injured person to focus on their recovery.

 An injury sustained in a public place or anywhere else can have serious implications for the injured person and their loved ones.
-Our specialist public liability lawyers can claim on your behalf for:
+Our specialists can claim on your behalf for:

 - for any pain and suffering